chemouna/AlgorithmsCatalog/README.md

 - performance of this algorithm can be described in terms of the number of inversions in the input, and then  T(n) will be roughly equal to  I(A)+(n-1) where  I(A) is the number of Inversions.
   Using this measure of presortedness then Straight Insertion Sort takes less time to sort the closer it is to being sorted.

 #### SmoothSort
+- Like heapsort, smoothsort builds up an implicit heap data structure in the array to be sorted, then sorts the array by repeatedly extracting the maximum element from that heap.
+  Unlike heapsort, which places the root of the heap and largest element at the beginning (left) of the array before swapping it to the end (right), smoothsort places the root of the heap at the right

+- Dijkstra's formulation of smoothsort does not use a binary heap, but rather a custom heap based on the Leonardo numbers it is also possible to use perfect binary trees (of size 2k−1) with the same asymptotic efficiency.

+   Leonardo numbers are similar to the Fibonacci numbers, and defined as:
+   L(0) = L(1) = 1
+   L(k+2) = L(k+1) + L(k) + 1
+  A Leonardo tree of order k ≥ 2 is a binary tree with a root element, and two children which are themselves Leonardo trees, of orders k−1 and k−2.
+A Leonardo heap resembles a Fibonacci heap in that it is made up of a collection of heap-ordered Leonardo trees.

+  Each tree is an implicit binary tree of size L(k), and the heap consists of a list of trees of decreasing size and increasing root elements.
+Ordered left-to-right, the rightmost tree is the smallest and its root element is the global maximum.

+  The advantage of this custom heap over a single binary heap is that if the input is already sorted, it can be constructed and deconstructed in O(n) time without moving any data, hence the better runtime.

+- Why isnt Smoothsort more common:
+  Quicksort has been the algorithm of choice for unstable, in-place, in-memory sorting for so long because we can implement its inner loop very efficiently and it is very cache-friendly.
+Even if you can implement smoothsort's inner loop as efficiently, or nearly as efficiently, as quicksort's, you will probably find that its cache miss rate makes it slower.

 ### Near Sorting Algorithms

 ## Selection Algorithms